-Alexa’s PLAYC offers preschool classrooms in both our San Diego and Murrieta centers that teach developmentally appropriate communication, cognitive skills and social skills.
+Alexa’s PLAYC offers preschool classrooms in San Diego and Murrieta that teach developmentally appropriate communication, cognitive skills and social skills.
 The program is based on the philosophy that children learn best when they are having fun, so our teachers are specially trained to use the children’s natural interests in their environment as teaching opportunities.
-Additionally, our low child-to-teacher ratio of one teacher to seven children, with a maximum of 20 children per class, including four to five children with an autism spectrum disorder, allows us to meet the individual needs of each child in the program.
+Additionally, our low child-to-teacher ratio of one teacher to seven children, with a maximum of 20 children per class, including five children with an autism spectrum disorder, allows us to meet the individual needs of each child in the program.

 The daily schedule provides activities that include indoor/outdoor play, quiet and active times, and projects that enhance large muscle/small muscle development.
 The curriculum helps children build social and self-help skills, while advancing their physical, creative and intellectual development.